 When you reconcile your statement with the register, you are making sure that you have recorded all the deposits and withdrawals.
 You are also making sure that the bank didn’t make a mistake and that you didn’t pay someone the wrong amount or pay them twice.
 You’ll also know if someone hasn’t cashed a check you sent.
 This is to say nothing of having your finger on the pulse of how much you spend.
 That’s a lot of important information.
 Wouldn’t you agree?

-While we are on the subject of banking, check out Perkstreet.
+While we are on the subject of banking, check out Everbank.
 This is a great online bank that is extremely inexpensive and easy to use.
 They also have great resources to help you reconcile your account and get on top of all your finances.

 When you reconcile your account, you will uncover any mistakes and that could be crucial in helping you run a tighter financial ship.
-Believe it or not, I’ve seen more than one client get out of debt and start building wealth because she started reconciling her accounts.
+Believe it or not, I’ve seen more than one Pilgrim get out of debt and start building wealth because she started reconciling her accounts.
 No lie.

 Take a look at a simple example.